ash-project/ash/documentation/topics/pagination.md

 * The `limit` determines how many records should be returned in the query.
 * The `after` or `before` value should be a `keyset` value that has been returned from a previous request.
 Keyset values are returned whenever there is any read action on a resource that supports keyset pagination, and they are stored in the `__metadata__` key of each record.

+> #### Keysets are directly tied to the sorting applied to the query {: .warning}
+>
+>  You can't change the sort applied to a request being paginated, and use the same keyset.
+If you want to change the sort, but *keep* the record who's keyset you are using in the `before` or `after` option,  you must first request the individual record, with the new sort applied.
+Then, you can use the new keyset.

 For example:

 ```elixir